-"We absolutely loved the trail, the English Countryside, the peacefulness and lack of tourists.
+- "We absolutely loved the trail, the English Countryside, the peacefulness and lack of tourists.
 The trail was very well managed and easily navigable with the help of your directions."- Ken P.

 Villages straight out of Harry Potter, replete with limestone cottages, thatched roofs and winding cobblestone roads.

 Quintessential England is, perhaps, the best way to describe the Cotswolds of west-central England.
-Peaceful villages welcome travelers with warm stone cottages and intimate B&B’s.
+Peaceful villages welcome travelers with warm stone cottages and intimate B&Bs.
 Winding country lanes, cobblestoned and lined with dry-stone walls, guide explorers through a tapestry of quiet tearooms and cozy pubs.
 Stately hedgerows divide a fanciful realm of rolling hillsides and mysterious woods.
-It is not surprising that so many stories, from Harry Potter to Peter Rabbit, arise from this magical corner that many people refer to as a “Christmas card come to life.”
+It is not surprising that so many stories, from Harry Potter to Peter Rabbit, arise from this magical corner that many people refer to as a “Christmas card come to life”.

 Fortunately, you don’t have to fight Lord Voldemort to explore this storybook heart of England.
-The Cotswolds Way offers hikers a 102-mile walking path that snakes southward from Chipping Campden to the World Heritage City of Bath.
+The Cotswold Way offers hikers a 102-mile walking path that snakes southward from Chipping Campden to the World Heritage City of Bath.
 The Cotswold Way achieved national trail status in 2007 and cleverly connects a patchwork of rolling hills, idyllic villages, and ancient settlements dating back more than 6000 years.

 Choose from our standard itinerary or customize the trek by adding or subtracting days.
 We are happy to offer harder or gentler hikes where possible.

+This is a unique stage of the Cotswold Way in that it is almost entirely in woodlands.
 Begin in the Witcombe Wood and visit the fascinating Witcombe Roman Villa.
 Pass the Double Gloucester Cheese Round Rolling Competition site at Cooper’s Hill before traversing to Painswick (the “Queen” of the Cotswolds).
-Overnight in a fine Bed and Breakfast.
+Overnight in a fine Bed & Breakfast.

 Begin with a long and pleasant traverse through Stockend Wood before ascending briefly to the Haresfield Beacon, a Roman Hill fort.
 Continue through the atmospheric Standish Wood and begin a lengthy descent into Stonehouse.
 Overnight in a fine hotel.

 Transfer to Cold Ashton (unless you are a purist) and wander through lovely farmland to the battle site of Lansdown Hill.
 Pass the Bath Racecourse and descend to this famous town.
 The routing through Bath takes you past the beautiful Royal Crescent and finishes at the Roman Baths.
-Overnight in an excellent hotel and celebrate your achievement in one of Bath’s excellent restaurants.
+Overnight in an excellent hotel and celebrate your achievement in one of Bath’s best restaurants.